 Out of all the places in the country, most people tend to think of New England when they think of fall.
 Something about the rolling hills, endless stretches of incredible color, and cool weather makes this region one of the very best to visit in the autumn months.
 It’s only natural that we begin our scenic tour of the US in its Northeastern-most corner, so hop in and cruise with us as we start our journey in the lovely state of Maine.

 Maine is gorgeous all year-round, and it is home to Acadia National Park, one of the top ten most popular national parks in the country.
 Each year, 3.5 million people visit this magical place to explore its dense forests, sandy beaches, striking lighthouses, and rocky coastlines.
 It is even more spectacular in the fall months, when the colors on the trees change from green to a myriad of warm hues.
 When traveling here in your RV, you will find no shortage of excellent camping options.
 There are a number of excellent campgrounds within the national park boundaries, and there are also some fantastic RV parks in the nearby town of Bar Harbor.
+Several campgrounds remain this year, but be sure to call and book aged to ensure you have a space available.
 Plan to visit in early October to catch the season’s peak foliage colors.